PerziThomas/DA_Perzi_Ambrosch/source/4_UI_UX.md

 - Using shadows instead of borders for cards
 - Using the color blue for accents

 The specific shades of blue that were used were derived from the _Drivebox_ application logo, but were altered in some places to increase readability and to make the user interface visually more appealing.
-Figure 4.2 shows the user interface before adaptations were made, while figure 4.3 contains all changes made to the UI.
+Figure 4.2 shows the user interface before adaptations were made, while figure 4.3 contains all changes made to the UI for integration.

 \begin{figure}[H]
 	\centering